First Introduced into Australia & founded by Gill Kennerley, in 2008.

 We would like to introduce riders and their horses to this fascinating and great fun sport.

-working equitation is an equestrian discipline well established as a recognized sport in southern Europe, Portugal, Spain, France, Italy, Belgium, Great Britain, Mexico, Brazil and Sweden.
+working equitation is an equestrian 3 Phase discipline, well established as a recognized sport in southern Europe, Portugal, Spain, France, Italy, Belgium, Great Britain, Mexico, Brazil and Sweden.

 It is based on methods to train horses working on cattle ranches in southern Europe, Mexico and Brazil.
 There are different levels of competition from novice to advanced, open to all riders and all breeds of horses.